Guatemala sentences paramilitaries for raping Mayan women | DW | 25.01.2022

 Each of the former members of the so-called Civil Self-Defense Patrol were given 30 year prison terms.

-One of the rape survivors, Pedrina Lopez said the victims were seeking justice.
+One of the rape survivors, Pedrina Lopez said the victims were not out for revenge, but wanted justice.
 "We don't want this to happen again," she said.

+Guatemalan community media organization, Prensa Communitaria Tweeted that it had taken 4 decades to get to this point.
+"After 40 years of seeking justice, 36 Achi women managed to get 5 former members of the Civil Self-Defense Patrols (PAC) sentenced to 30 years in prison for crimes against the duties of humanity."

+Judge Gervi Sical in handing down sentencing said: "The women were subjected to continuous rape and also to domestic slavery."

 kb/rt (AP, Reuters)